jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 70px; position: absolute; top: 330px; left: 560px;">USB Key</h1>

 !SLIDE
-.notes Additionally, only Google Chrome currently has native support for U2F, so users using another browsers will not be able to use it without a separate plugin or extension.
+.notes Additionally, only Google Chrome currently has native support for U2F, so users using other browsers will not be able to use it without a separate plugin or extension.

 <h1 style="font-size: 130px; position: absolute; top: 110px; left: 160px;">Universal</h1>
 <h1 class="white" style="font-size: 100px; position: absolute; top: 230px; left: 160px;">2nd</h1>